Literary Translator

 Translator’s note

-Mrs. Frisby was my first literary translation, and it was love at first letter.
-A classic written in the 1970s, beloved and acclaimed worldwide.
+Mrs. Frisby was my first translation for children and middle-grade readers — and it was love at first letter.
+A beloved and acclaimed classic written in the 1970s.

-With its measured language, short sentences, and many life lessons, Mrs. Frisby (and O’Brien) guided me on a path of pure fulfillment.
-A classic I had the honor of bringing to Portuguese, carrying adventure to Brazilian children and their families.
+With its gentle pacing, short sentences, and meaningful lessons, Mrs. Frisby (and O’Brien) guided me through a deeply fulfilling experience: bringing high-quality adventure and storytelling to Brazilian children.

 Fun fact

 The Portuguese edition was completely re-illustrated, bringing new life and beauty to the characters.
-I had the privilege of participating in the selection of scenes and illustrations, making my involvement with the project even more special.
+I had the privilege of participating in the selection of scenes and illustrations, which made my involvement in the project even more special.

 A Wolf Called Wander